Reading, in terms of scale and diversity, is different than it used to be.

 It makes since that learning is also changing–becoming more entrepreneurial than directly didactic.
-That is, more learner-centered and controlled than teacher-and-report-card controlled.
+That is, more learner-centered and than teacher-controlled.

 The presentation below by Steven Wheeler explores some of the shifts occurring in our digital age.
-Clarifying the differences between knowledge, wisdom, and critical awareness was an excellent way to frame the presentation.
-As we explore so many new teaching and learning methods, an ironic side-effect is there is no longer a consensus on what “learning” is, a concept this presentation seeks to understand.
+Wheeler also clarifies the difference between knowledge, wisdom, and critical awareness.
+As we explore so many new teaching and learning methods, an ironic side-effect is there is no longer a consensus on what ‘learning’ is, a concept this presentation seeks to understand.

 Architecture of Participation: 7 Characteristics of Future Learning

-Also interesting was the “architecture of participation,” supercharged by social media and characterized by:
+Even more interesting is the ‘architecture of participation,’ supercharged by social media and characterized by:

 - Collaborating